 Local regulations - these are documents that establish certain regulations for repeated use, mandatory for all employees of the organization, that is, having normativity.

-• written execution (there are no oral normative acts);
+• written documentation (there are no oral regulations);

-• action on an indefinite circle of persons;
+• effect on an indefinite number of persons;

 • repeated use;

-It is worth noting that LNA should not be confused with legal acts, because the concept "legal" applies only to those documents that are accepted by the authorities.
-Regulatory legal acts are arranged in a certain hierarchy, where the main document is the Constitution of the Russian Federation, followed by federal legal acts (laws and codes), and then regional ones.
-Documents of the lower level cannot contradict the normative legal acts of the higher level, and all acts must comply with the Constitution of the Russian Federation.
+It is worth noting that LNA should not be confused with legal acts, since the concept "legal" applies only to those documents accepted by authorities.
+Regulatory legal acts are located in a certain hierarchy, where the main document is the Constitution of the Russian Federation, followed by federal regulations (laws and codes), and then regional ones.
+Documents of a lower level cannot contradict regulatory legal acts of a higher level, and all acts must comply with the Constitution of the Russian Federation.

 In an educational organization, local regulations also constitute a hierarchy.
-A local act of the highest legal force in an organization should be recognized as its charter, followed by orders, regulations and orders.
-Documents of an educational organization cannot contradict its charter, regional and federal legislation.
+The local act of the highest legal force in an organization should be its charter, followed by orders, regulations and instructions.
+The documents of an educational organization cannot contradict its charter, regional and federal legislation.

-According to the degree of importance, local regulations are divided into obligatory And optional.
-The composition of mandatory LNA is determined by law, while optional LNA is not provided for by law.
-Their institution accepts at its discretion.
+Local regulations according to the degree of importance are divided into mandatory And optional.
+The composition of mandatory LNAs is determined by law, while optional LNAs are not provided for by law.
+The institution accepts them at its discretion.
 For example, job descriptions, regulations on organizing children's recreation, regulations on employee training, and so on.

 For educational organizations, mandatory LNA is established by Article 30 of Federal Law N 273-FZ.
 It states that educational organizations develop LNA on the organization and implementation of educational activities, including: